laboon/ebook/text/98_glossary_of_terms.md

 __Equivalence class partitioning__: Separating a specific functionality into distinct equivalence classes based on input values.

 __Error__: A status for a test case in a test run.
 It indicates that there is an issue with the test case itself, and the test cannot be run.
-For example, the preconditions indicate an impossible condition.
+For example, the preconditions indicate an impossible condition, which could simply be the result of a typo.

-__Error (test case status)__: A test case status indicating that something appears to be wrong with the test case itself (such as a typo or invalid behavior).

 __Evil Monkey__: A __stochastic testing__ method whereby malicious code or data is sent in to a system.
 Simulates an attacker trying to gain access or cause damage to a system.